mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 ##### 56:18

-**Question**: [*partly unintelligible*] Somewhere in a story about the Buddha, he was practicing meditation ... in a garden, and this king came up to him ... and got extremely angry ...
-Buddha just calmly walked ... that king... in the Buddha's perception... provisional being?
+**Question**: [*partly unintelligible*] Somewhere in a story about the Buddha, he was practicing meditation in one of his lifetimes in a garden, and this king came up to him and saw him and remembered him, and got extremely angry *[unintelligible]*, and butchered him, chopped him down into pieces.
+And Buddha just calmly watched him there *[unintelligible]* ... that king... in the Buddha's perception... provisional being?

 **Katagiri**: Compassion?
 Yes, that is the motivation of his becoming a monk, leaving the castle.
-He saw something ... farmer.
+He saw something ... farmers.
 Is that what you mean?
+Cultivated?

 **Same person**: No...

 *[there is some back and forth]*

-**Same person**: Buddha was sitting in a grove, meditating, this is in one of his past lives, ... he was sitting in the grove, and this king came along into the grove and saw the Buddha, and he remembered something he thought the Buddha had done for him in a past life, and got extremely, took out his sword.
-And the Buddha put out his hand, telling him to stop, and first he chopped off his hand, and then he started chopping the Buddha to pieces, and the Buddha didn't say a word and watched.
-Was the Buddha looking at that then ... as a provisional being?
+**Same person**: Buddha was sitting in a grove, meditating, this is in one of his past lives ... he was sitting in the grove, and this king came along into the grove and saw the Buddha there, and he remembered something he thought the Buddha had done for him in a past life, and got extremely angry, took out his sword.
+And the Buddha put out his hand, telling him to stop, and first he chopped off his hand, and then he just started chopping the Buddha to pieces, and the Buddha didn't say a word and watched.
+Was the Buddha looking at that man ... as a provisional being?

 **Katagiri**: Oh.